pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 Obviously, you will fall into this trap occasionally.
 It happens.
 As you get better at testing and you learn new strategies it will happen less.

+As a general rule of thumb, you should not be able to delete any code without it making a test fail.
+If code can be deleted without a test failing, it either contains assumptions that aren't being validated routinely by your test suite, or it's cruft and it's doing nothing.
+Either way, you don't want it.

+---

 Anyway, when we last left our code, we were here: